bpucker/MolecularMethodsInGenomeResearch/README.md

 `--out` specifies the output FASTA file.
 Extracted sequence parts will be stored in this file.

 `--contig` specifies the sequence ID of a target sequence.
 A part of this sequence will be extracted.
+The sequence ID will be splitted at space, tab, or colon.

 `--start` specifies the start position of the region of interest.
 This value must be smaller than the `--end` value.